Dr. Antoine Duval (Editor-in-chief)

 Oskar van Maren

-Oskar is a junior Researcher at AISLC since April 2014.
-He holds an LL.M in European law from Leiden University (The Netherlands) and wrote a master thesis on EU State aid rules and Spanish football.
+Oskar is a Junior Legal Counsel at FIFA's Players' Status Department since December 2017.
+He previously worked as a junior Researcher at AISLC between April 2014 and March 2017.
+He holds an LL.M in European law from Leiden University (The Netherlands).
 His academic interest lies mainly in the involvement of EU law in sport.

 Prof. Dr. Ben Van Rompuy